Stretch

 It’s actually quite hard for me to hate NeverDead, and it’s not just because of the awesome soundtrack.
 NeverDead was the first game I reviewed on Bag Of Games, terribly mind you.
 I think I actually took up about ¼ of the page just to list two things I liked, man, why did I do that?
 Anyway…

-The combat is repetitive, not helped by constantly re-spawning enemies and Bryce constantly splitting apart like a piñata.
-Enemies are generically demonic, though some creature designs are pretty cool, and playing through the game is just generally dull.
+The combat is repetitive, not helped by constantly re-spawning enemies, and Bryce constantly splitting apart like a piñata.
+Enemies are all generically demonic, though some creature designs are pretty cool, and playing through the game is just generally dull.

 Like Inversion, there was loads of potential here, with Bryce starting to grow on me a little, but there just wasn’t enough ‘juice’ for me to get invested here.